-I feel vulnerable, I easily get upset, and sometimes, I feel like leaving it all behind.
+I feel vulnerable and get easily upset.
+Sometimes, I feel like leaving it all behind.
 I can go from interested to indifferent in a fraction of a second, and just as quickly I can feel like finishing a project that previously bored me.

-I frequently react disproportionately to the situation and have a hard time clearly expressing my thoughts and emotions which is causing me a lot of trouble.
-I also do not feel comfortable with anything or anyone and it feels like I’m drowning because I feel a deep need for someone to take me by the hand…
+I frequently react disproportionately to situations and have a hard time expressing my thoughts and emotions clearly, which is causing me a lot of trouble.
+I also don’t feel comfortable with anything or anyone.
+It feels like I’m drowning because I feel a deep need for someone to take me by the hand…

-Can you or someone you know identify with these words?
-These are the words of someone suffering from emotional toxicity, or similarly, with emotional problems related to stress, anxiety and depression.
+Can you identify with these words?
+These are the words of someone suffering from emotional toxicity or emotional problems related to stress, anxiety, and depression.

 Many of us can easily understand the effects of alcohol intoxication.
 We know that it alters our perception, increases heart rate, and increases reaction time.
 But are you able to interpret the signs that indicate that you’re overwhelmed by your emotions?

-If you’ve gone through or are going through times with a heavy emotional load, it’s likely that you’ve neglected to properly purge your emotions.
+If you’ve gone through or are going through emotionally-loaded times, it’s likely that you haven’t properly purged your emotions.
 Although there are many causes, emotional toxicity is the result of not designating time to cultivate your inner self.

-When our emotions overwhelm us, we might misinterpret the actions and words of others as an attack.
+When our emotions overwhelm us, we might misinterpret other people’s actions and words as an attack.
 In fact, we take everything to the extreme.

-As a consequence, we twist the words and intentions of others and react aggressively and disproportionately, believing we need to be on guard against dangers that exist only in our minds.
+As a consequence, we twist other people’s words and intentions and react aggressively and disproportionately, believing we need to be on guard against dangers that exist only in our minds.

 2. Your perceptions are altered

 It’s likely that you’re experiencing everything around you through the lens of your emotions and not listening to yourself or others.
-It might seem like a waste of time, but not taking care of these conflicts can cause you a multitude of problems.
+It might seem like a waste of time, but not taking care of these conflicts can cause you many problems.

-One reason that it’s so difficult to deal with an emotionally intoxicated person is because of the self-imposed barrier caused by an uncompromising attitude.
+One reason why it’s so difficult to deal with an emotionally intoxicated person is the self-imposed barrier caused by an uncompromising attitude.

-If you’re feeling this way, it’s possible that in your desire to keep everything under control, you’ve lost the ability to be flexible.
+If you’re feeling this way, it’s possible that you’ve lost the ability to be flexible in your desire to keep everything under control.
 Try to be nicer to yourself and others.